-See, a well thought out and lovingly created garden path makes a garden come alive.
-It guides us to experience the garden fully.
+As a landscape designer, one of my favorite topics of garden design and backyard landscaping is the garden path!
+A well thought out and lovingly created garden path makes a garden come alive.
+It guides us to experience the magic and beauty of a garden fully.

 If you want to dive in, here are a few of my favorite books with lots of great details on garden path construction!